 Worry about recurrences is something all cancer patients do, especially initially.
 It's kind of like you never want to trust your body again - like JennyMiller says, every ache or sore makes you wonder "Is it back?".
 But hope is a wonderful thing and the farther you move from your treatments, the less you worry.
 I'm 9 years out and I still think about it (especially since I have a website devoted to helping people with breast cancer).
 I recently wrote an article about learning to live in the moment that might help you: http://marnieclark.com/how-to-live-in-the-moment-9-tips/ Sending hugs from Denver.

 Their Diagnoses (1)

 - Survivor: Breast Cancer

-- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: about 5 years ago, Female, Age: 66, Stage IIIA, HER2 Positive: Yes, ER Positive: Don't Know, PR Positive: Don't Know
+- Patient Info: Finished active treatment less than 5 years ago, Diagnosed: over 5 years ago, Female, Age: 66, Stage IIIA, HER2 Positive: Yes, ER Positive: Don't Know, PR Positive: Don't Know

 - View this journey (6 Experiences)

 I sometimes get angry that I require a sleeve, a swell spot, and a breast prosthesis to make the world forget including me.
 I am not a morning person and it takes just that much more time to get ready in the am.
 It i had not completed the therapies and the surgery, I would not be here today.
 Extra laundry etc,